Skip to main content

 Comparing Hormone Therapy Initiation Timelines

-The clinical implications of are significant.
+The clinical implications of the timing hypothesis are significant.
 It has shifted the focus from a one-size-fits-all prescription to a personalized assessment of a woman’s individual health profile and her specific window of opportunity for intervention.
 The table below outlines the key differences in starting hormone therapy at different stages.

 Factor Early Initiation (Within 10 years of menopause) Late Initiation (More than 10 years after menopause)